isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-05-15-ballerina-medium-connector.md

 Medium is a blogging platform, with many writers and readers now.
 This module is created to connect medium platform with ballerina.

-This medium connector helps you to retrive data related to user, his publications, publications' contributors , create posts, create posts in publications and also upload images to medium platform using medium REST APIs.
+This medium connector helps you to retrieve data related to user, his publications, publications' contributors , create posts, create posts in publications and also upload images to medium platform using medium REST APIs.

 **Operations**